Oligomorphic groups, categories of partial bijections, and ultrahomogeneous cubic spaces over finite fields: The group of automorphisms of the universal cubic spaces

 \begin{proposition} All finite-dimensional subspaces in $\cZ$ are perfect subsets. \end{proposition}

 \begin{theorem} For any open subgroup $H\subset\Isoc(\cZ)$ there is a finite-dimensional subspace $V$ such that $K(V)\subset H\subset K^\circ(V)$. \end{theorem}

-So the subgroup $\Isoc(\cZ)\subset S(\cZ)$ is perfect oligomorphic, perfect subsets are linear subspaces in $\cZ$.
-Tsankov theorem \ref{th:tsankov} gives us a classification of unitary representations.
-By Theorem \ref{th:main}, we have a well-defined category of reduced double cosets.
+Thus, the subgroup $\Isoc(\cZ)\subset S(\cZ)$ is perfect oligomorphic, perfect subsets are linear subspaces in $\cZ$.
+So, Theorem \ref{th:tsankov} gives us a classification of unitary representations of $\Isoc(\cZ)$.
+By Theorem \ref{th:main}, we have a well-defined category of reduced double cosets, it is equivalent to the category of partial linear isocubic bijections.

-\begin{corollary} Objects of the category $\Tra\bigl(\Isoc(\cZ)\bigr)$ are finite-dimensional cubic linear spaces.
+\begin{corollary} The category $\Tra\bigl(\Isoc(\cZ)\bigr)$ is equivalent to the following category: its objects are finite-dimensional cubic linear spaces.
 A morphism $V\to W$ is an isocubic linear bijection of a linear subspace $A\subset V$ to a linear subspace $B\subset W$. \end{corollary}

 \sm